-Donald Glover Responded To Lando Being Pansexual In The Most Perfect Way
+Donald Glover Response To Lando Being Pansexual In ‘Solo’ Will Make You Applaud

 Eager Star Wars enthusiasts are anxiously awaiting the arrival of the franchise's newest installment, Solo: A Star Wars Story, which hits theaters this Friday, May 25.
 With its debut just days away, the buzz has kicked up about those elements of the film that fans are particularly excited (or particularly apprehensive) to see.
 Last week, one of those elements concerned the sexuality of Lando Calrissian, who screenwriters say is pansexual.
 Well, Donald Glover commented on his Solo character's pansexuality, per a Tuesday morning, May 22, appearance on SiriusXM's Entertainment Weekly Radio program.
 And, suffice to say, the famously sharp-witted star responded in the perfect way.